Building an Effective DAM Team

 - Review and approval of team tasks

 Some of these roles can overlap, but it’s important to have people dedicated to a few critical areas of expertise: organizational communications, project management, facilitation, and technical support.

 Someone with oversight of the whole team is in a unique position to communicate effectively up and down the organization.
 Participating in meetings and informal discussions at all levels, they can make sure that the DAM team’s priorities (and the technical realities of the DAM) are part of your organization’s strategic outlook.

 DAM Logistics & Strategy Leaders: Project Managers

 A project manager will direct resources and set up long-term goals and short-term plans.
 Logistical savvy and people skills are crucial for this role, which often requires communicating across departments.

 Day-To-Day DAM Users: Facilitators

-Project managers will largely be directing the work of the facilitators—your day-to-day users—individuals who have excellent attention to detail and the ability to consistently and intelligently create and apply processes for the success of the DAM.
-Facilitators take on roles such as creators, editors, catalogers, etc.
+Project managers will direct the work of the facilitators, the day-to-day users who have excellent attention to detail and the ability to create processes for the success of the DAM.
+Facilitators take on roles such as creating, editing, cataloging, etc.